themanual/ebooks/issue-1/EPUB/html/content/author-2-article.md

 When the nodes cease to be human, we respond differently.
 A person with reasons becomes a detached opinion that is wrong; actions become annoyances to lash out against; the personality of an individual becomes a *brand* without context.
 Can providing the human element to the web alleviate these problems?
 The web documents and doesn’t forget, but if users turn into people, can we forgive?
 Forgiveness is a term I’ve never heard in relation to the web.
 Let’s not try to analyze everything to death for once.
 Especially me.
 I love you.

-> The connections we make in the course of a life — maybe that’s what heaven is, Tom.
+> The connections we make in the course of a life—maybe that’s what heaven is, Tom.
 We make so many connections here on earth.
-Look at us — I’ve just met you, but I’m investing in who you are and who you will be, and I can’t help it.
+Look at us—I’ve just met you, but I’m investing in who you are and who you will be, and I can’t help it.
 >
-> <cite>— Fred Rogers (Mr. Rogers)[^junod]</cite>
+> <cite>— Fred Rogers (Mr. Rogers)</cite>[^junod]

 When the network became social, it was dumb.
 It lacked nuance.
 The social network was based on our idea of ourselves and technology.
-When we think of ourselves, we picture our complex inner monologues: we believe that we are not simple but rather complex, romantic, self-contradicting — *beautiful messes*.
+When we think of ourselves, we picture our complex inner monologues: we believe that we are not simple but rather complex, romantic, self-contradicting—*beautiful messes*.
 We say this is what makes us human.
 But what if we’re wrong?
 What if we pull back the veil to discover that perhaps we are not so complex, but instead we are the opposite?

 Technology runs counter to our personhood; technology is complicated and shallow, but people are simple and deep.
 Our true needs are not complex.
 I remembered asking Brandon what everyone needed.
 His answer was profound and human: “To be understood.”